csharma01/csharma01/README.md

 # 👋 Hi, I’m Chakshu Sharma
-This is my portfolio for showcasing my skills and projects as a fresher in Python development.
+This is my portfolio for showcasing my skills and projects in Python development.
 Here you will find a list of my projects and skills that demonstrate my proficiency in Python programming and my dedication to continuous learning.

 ##  Projects
 - **Carpool Application using Python and Tkinter**